aj-4/tinder-swipe-bot/README.md

 ```
 python swipe_bot.py <dating-site>
 ```
-"Tinder" and "Badoo" are the only dating sites supported but other site can be added by creating new subclass of Bot
+*Tinder*, *Badoo*, and *OKC* are the only dating sites supported but other site can be added by creating new subclass of Bot